Entanglement of magnon excitations in spin chains: Double-magnon bound state in XXX chain

 \section{Double-magnon bound state in XXX chain}

 In this appendix, we discuss the R\'enyi and entanglement entropies in the double-magnon bound state, i.e.\ the class III solutions in \cite{Karbach:1998abi} and the case III solutions in this paper, in the XXX chain.
 This appendix has overlaps with \cite{Molter2014Bound}.
 The new things in this paper are that we give the explicit analytical expressions of the R\'enyi and entanglement entropies and we also discuss the behaviors of the results in various limits.
-We show explicitly that the double-magnon bound state R\'enyi and entanglement entropies vary between the single-particle R\'enyi and entanglement entropies $S_{A,k}^{(n)}$ and the single-particle R\'enyi and entanglement entropies in the bosonic chain $S_{A,k^2}^{(n),\bos}$.
+We show explicitly that the double-magnon bound state R\'enyi and entanglement entropies approach the single-particle R\'enyi and entanglement entropies $S_{A,k}^{(n)}$ in the strongly bound limit and approach the double-particle R\'enyi and entanglement entropies in the bosonic chain $S_{A,k^2}^{(n),\bos}$ in the loosely bound limit.